 Maybe when we use the term “automated content marketing” you might be thinking of AI-produced articles or robot-narrated explainer videos, but that’s not exactly what I’m talking about.

 - Automation helps brands improve their content marketing effectiveness.

-- Use workflow applications to automate and distribute your content.
+- The right workflow applications can help automate and distribute content effectively.